thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 If you've read this far, then you've earned your first hint.

-Before you understand the bible, you'll have to learn the alphabet.
+Before you understand the bible, you'll have to learn the alphabet.[^0]

 %%
 We starts at the very beginning,